Upcoming Legal Change

 Long-form context comes after the dated source record so readers can separate the evidence from the explanation.

 Maine's gambling laws are codified in Maine Revised Statutes Title 17, Chapter 62, which defines and regulates games of chance, lotteries, and gambling activities.
 Under current law, gambling requires a participant to risk something of value on an uncertain outcome.
 Sweepstakes casinos, which offer free play through virtual currencies and no-purchase-necessary entries, have operated in a legal space because they do not meet the statutory consideration requirement.
-However, this legal landscape is about to change dramatically.
+However, this is about to change dramatically.

 Maine has a modest but established legal gambling industry.
 The state is home to two casinos: Hollywood Casino Bangor and Oxford Casino, both regulated by the Gambling Control Unit within the Maine Department of Public Safety.
 The Maine State Lottery has operated since 1974, and off-track betting is available through the state's harness racing industry.
 Sports betting has not been legalized in Maine.
 The Gambling Control Unit serves as the primary regulatory body for gaming operations.